OWASP/www-project-proactive-controls/docs/the-top-10/c2-crypto.md

 #### Use current cryptographic protocols

-When developing web applications, use TLSv1.2 or TLSv1.3, preferably TLSv1.3.
+When developing web applications, you will typically use [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) for encryption during transit.
+Use TLSv1.2 or TLSv1.3, preferably TLSv1.3.
 If possible, investigate the usage of HTTP/2 or HTTP/3 as they warrant the usage of security TLS versions/algorithms.

 - Directly turn off other older protocols to avoid protocol downgrade attacks.
 - Do not offer HTTP.
 Disable both HTTP and SSL compression.